simylein/minecraft-server/README.md

 ./setup.sh
 ```

-If you like a straight one-liner wich is non-interactive you may use the setup arguments like this
+If you like a straight one-liner which is non-interactive you may use the setup arguments like this

 ```
-./setup.sh --name minecraft --proceed true --version 1.18.2 --port 25565 --eula true --remove true --start true
+./setup.sh --name minecraft --proceed true --version 1.19 --port 25565 --eula true --remove true --start true
 ```

 ## serverstart